-- 1. the Africa Prize, Rosalind Franklin Medal and Lecture and Rising Star Africa Prize, each require input from the nominee. - 2. the Athena Prize is a self-nominated award for UK based teams, therefore the questions will differ from the standard nominator questions linked above.
+1. the Africa Prize, Rosalind Franklin Medal and Lecture and Rising Star Africa Prize, each require input from the nominee.

 How to make a nomination

 All nominations must be submitted using the Royal Society Awards system.
 Below you will find images of the application screens as you will see them.
 This is to assist you with gathering and ordering your nomination in the format it will be required.
 You can save the progress of your nomination and return to it at any time up until the deadline for submission.